 - Retention period

 - Specify how long you want to keep incidents in the system after they are closed.
 This value can be individually defined for each incident type.

 - You can add custom values to the predefined incident priorities: Low, Medium, High, and Critical.
 Use the arrow buttons to change the order of the priorities.
 You cannot rename or delete the predefined priorities.

 - Auto-assign mode

-- Turn this option on (default=off) to let the system automatically assign incident management profiles to users as soon as they log on.
+- Enable this option to let the system automatically assign incident management profiles to users when they log on.